bgawalt/lombardotron/README.md

 great predicting perfomrance players that only produce a small number of points: they're not the ones I'm gonna need on my team if I'm gonna win.

+This starts showing up in the modeling in Round 3.

 [Commit with this code: ec8a2ae](https://github.com/bgawalt/lombardotron/blob/ec8a2aeee3728c8840acaac0ed30f9d19fa98a82/lombardotron.py)

 ## Modeling